warden-protocol/wardenprotocol/docs/docs/learn/introduction-to-warden.md

 ## Key protocol features

-Key features of the **Warden Protocol** include the following:
+Key features of the Warden Protocol include the following:

+- **Modular Security**
-- **Modular Security:** Thanks to Warden's modular architecture, the same Omnichain Application can combine application- and protocol-level security models.
+Thanks to Warden's modular architecture, the same Omnichain Application can combine application- and protocol-level security models.
 This approach allows Warden to take the best from monolithic and isolated security systems and reduce the risks of both.
 To learn more, see [Modular architecture](#modular-architecture).

+- **Chain Abstraction**
-- **Chain Abstraction:** Instead of managing multiple wallets or accounts for different blockchains, you can aggregate them in one [Space](/learn/glossary#space) within the Warden Protocol.
+Instead of managing multiple wallets or accounts for different blockchains, you can aggregate them in one [Space](/learn/glossary#space) within the Warden Protocol.
 Omnichain Applications allow signing transactions and messages at any destination chain.

+- **Omnichain Interoperability**
-- **Omnichain Interoperability:** It refers to the possibility of communication between different blockchain networks.
+It refers to the possibility of communication between different blockchain networks.
 While most interoperability providers focus on particular ecosystems, Warden's goal is connecting different ecosystems.
 Omnichain Applications not only provide cross-chain swapping and [bridging](/learn/glossary#bridging) but also are able to exchange information with each other.
 This allows overcoming the fragmentation of the blockchain landscape.

 ## Modular architecture